 Since 2009, the Ball Homes Night of Hope has been the premier event of the year for the Hope Center.
 Past speakers include Chris Gardner (author of The Pursuit of Happyness), Jeanette Walls (author of The Glass Castle), Steve Lopez (author of The Soloist), Chef Jeff (Food Network star) and Chris Herren (former NBA star).
 All proceeds from the evening go to the Hope Center, battling homelessness, addiction and mental illness.

-Supporters and clients of the Hope Center packed the Lexington Opera House on October 22nd for the Ball Homes Night of Hope.
-This year’s program featured uplifting music from UK Opera Theatre, video vignettes from Hope Center clients, and a candid, compelling talk from this our guest, Laurie Dhue.
-Dhue, a national recovery advocate, battled alcoholism for 15 years while building an impressive career in broadcast journalism.
+Supporters and clients of the Hope Center packed the Lexington Opera House on October 27th for the Ball Homes Night of Hope.
+This year’s program featured uplifting music from UK Opera Theatre, video vignettes from Hope Center clients, and a candid, compelling talk from this our guest, Meredith Baxter, iconic television star Meredith Baxter, of “Family Ties”.
+Meredith Baxter is very passionate about the topic of recovery – she’s been in recovery for over 20 years (and mentors others).
 With an enthusiastic thank-you from our clients as the finale, it was a night to remember.
 We wish to thank the following for making this evening possible: